Scholarship application deadline is October 21, 2018

-- How to determine eligibility: Whether you are a local or open scholarship is dependent on the course you apply for and your citizenship/residence status.
-For example, if you are a US citizen and you pick “Amazon to Andes, Local Scholarship” as a priority – we will have to strike that option from your list because you are not a Peruvian citizen.
+- How to determine eligibility: Whether you are a local or open scholarship is dependent on your citizenship/residence status.
+For example, if you are a US citizen and you pick a Local Scholarship for a course in India, we will have to cancel your application because you are not an Indian citizen.
 Simply put, local scholarships are afforded only to citizens of the country in which the course is happening.

-- Please note that you are only able to receive one scholarship to one course in the summer of 2018 (May – August).
+- Please note that you are only able to receive one scholarship to one course per application session.

 The Review Process

 - All scholarship application essays are evaluated by a blind committee, with no reference to your name or any other personal information.

 - All scholarship applicants will answer the same essay question and be scored on the same rubric by the FPI grants committee.

 - Scholarships are not judged based on the CVs you have managed to put together, nor your financial backgrounds, or why you want to take the course.
 It is your essay and not your scholarship application that determines your score.
 That having been said, we make considerable allowances for grammatical and stylistic errors or choices to remain unbiased in the face of those to whom English is not the first language.
 Therefore, it is the content of your essay, its originality, passion, factual rigor, and logical prowess that we focus on.

 - Criteria used to evaluate essays include length, originality/creativity, insight, and clarity.

 - Essays must not exceed 1000 words.
 Please use APA citation for your sources.

 - All essays are checked for plagiarism.
 If we detect plagiarism in any part of your application you will be disqualified from the competition.